dave-lang/webmin-docker/README.md

 Alternatively you can download and install it directly or build manually, the packaging steps are in the GitHub action in the repo.

+Once installed a new option 'Docker Containers' will appear in the menu under 'Servers'.

 ## Development

 Docker configuration has been setup to allow easier development.